Shady Welcome

 Fix: Too widespread to eliminate entirely.
 Aerial spraying with pesticides can lower the population.

-Tiny pests in different colors that affect many tree species.
-Sucking damages leaves; honeydew-like secretions encourage sooty mold.
+These tiny pests in different colors affect many tree species.
+Sucking damages leaves and honeydew-like secretions encourage sooty mold.

 Fuzzy, 2-inch-long caterpillars infest many tree species.
 Feasting larvae strip trees bare.